Kraven the Hunter (film): Filming

 Filming occurred in Iceland in early February 2022, at Lake Mývatn, using the working title Safari.
 TrueNorth Productions handled the production services, with an 80-person crew involved in the shooting over two days.
 Principal photography began on March 20, 2022, in London, England, under the working title Spiral.
 Ben Davis served as cinematographer after doing so for several MCU films.
 Levi Miller joined the cast in April, and DeBose confirmed that she was portraying Calypso in the film a month later when she had already been filming in London.
 In mid-June, Taylor-Johnson revealed that he had wrapped filming and stated that the film was shot entirely on location, which he said "add[ed] something really beautiful" to the personal story, and called it important for the authenticity of the character.
 Nivola also wrapped filming at that time, and said the characters' physical abilities in the film were grounded in reality, while Chandor described it as depicting the "most incredible Olympic athlete you've ever seen".
-Filming was also expected to occur in Glasgow, Scotland.
+Filming also took place in Glasgow, Scotland.

 Post-production

-In August 2022, Nivola revealed that the film would include a time jump and that his character would physically transform in the third act, which he did not use any visual effects for.
+In August 2022, Nivola stated that the film would include a time jump and that his character would only physically transform in the final act, so he was not required to do extensive green screen work.
 He described it as a "classic villain role" with "complex psychology and personal history to draw on".
 The following month, Hechinger confirmed that he was portraying Dmitri Smerdyakov / Chameleon.
-Later in September, the film's release date was delayed to October 6, 2023.
+Later in September, the film's release date was delayed to October 6, 2023, from January 13, 2023.
+In April 2023, Crowe and Nivola were confirmed to be respectively portraying Kraven's father and the character Rhino.
+Taylor-Johnson confirmed that the film would receive an R rating by the Motion Picture Association, the first SSU film and the first Spider-Man related project overall to do so.
+Due to the 2023 SAG-AFTRA strike in July, the film's release date was delayed to August 30, 2024.
+In August 2023, the film's final writing credits were given: Wenk received sole credit for the story and shared credit for the screenplay with Marcum and Holloway, while off-screen additional literary credit was given to Donny Cates, Chris Bremner, Chandor, Adamma Ebo, Adanne Ebo, Zak Olkewicz, and Oren Uziel.

+In April 2024, the film's release date was further delayed to December 13, 2024, to avoid competition from other franchise films releasing around the prior August date.
+Tolmach also attributed the release delay as a strategic reflection of Sony's excitement for the film.
+Chandor felt that the delays allowed him to "sharpen" the characters and "tighten" the plot, deeming the reshoots strategic and effective.
+Despite the disastrous underperformance of Madame Web (2024), Sony felt optimistic that Kraven the Hunter would be more in line with the Venom films, with Chandor opining that the film would surprise the audience once it released.
+Craig Wood serves as the film's editor.